 The following table sets forth the name, age and position of each of our executive officers as of the date hereof.
 Our executive officers are appointed by and serve at the discretion of the Board of Directors of Clarus.

-Name Age Position Warren B. Kanders 65 Executive Chairman of the Board of Directors Aaron J. Kuehne 44 Executive Vice President, Chief Operating Officer, Secretary and Treasurer Michael J. Yates 57 Chief Financial Officer
+Name Age Position

+Warren B. Kanders 66 Executive Chairman

+Michael J. Yates 58 Chief Financial Officer, Secretary and Treasurer

 See "Biographical Information for Directors" for biographical information with respect to Warren B. Kanders.